apertium/apertium-nno-nob/SYNTAX_STATUS.md

   - … stemte med mannens fingeravtrykk<nt> funnet<nt> hos …
   Difficult, since e.g.: ble det ved flere anledninger<pl> tatt<nt> opp i Stortinget
   - Maybe we can use ngram frequencies f(ta beslutninger) >>> f(ta anledninger)
+  - Current solution: We treat sequences `n.ind pp.@o-pred` as
+    agreeing.
+So a participle tagged as object predicate will agree in this manner, but this fails in e.g. «med dødsfall relatert til» where «dødsfall» is tagged `@←p-utfyll` and so «relatert» is just tagged `@adv` (maybe syn.rlx could have an `@a-pred`, but this is in general a difficult attachment problem)

 - adj.sg.nt.@adv should be adv_movable
   - domineres sterkt → er sterkt dominert